Leaf expected a media response. Leaf wanted a media response. Leaf prepared for a media response.

 And then there’s the individual responses and forum discussions.
 It was hard enough staying out of the controversy and negative comments that sprang up from her Pewter article, and most of those weren’t even targeting her.
 For every post or thread full of positive or neutral conversation topics she sees, there are a few comments that stick out at her like angry welts:

 “Why is everyone throwing a ticket parade for them?
-They sold the abra at half off and still made like a year’s salary in a day.
+Sure they gave a discount, but still made more than most do in a year from a couple day’s work.
 That’s charity, now?”